• Skip to Content

 ESL 364 Listening and Speaking Skills Development 4 Units

-Students will focus on developing academic listening and speaking skills at an intermediate-mid level of language proficiency.
-Students will also acquire idiomatic and academic vocabulary, cultural awareness, and discussion skills through the use of multimedia materials.
+This course will focus on developing academic listening and speaking skills at an intermediate-mid level of language proficiency.
+It will also emphasize idiomatic and academic vocabulary, cultural awareness, and discussion skills through the use of multimedia materials.

 Lecture Hours: 4 Lab Hours: None Repeatable: No Grading: K

-Prerequisite: ESL 354 or ESL 334 with P grade or placement by multiple measures
+Prerequisite: ESL 354 with P grade or placement by multiple measures

 Advisory Level: Read: None Write: None Math: None